 The Hypertension Canada Guidelines are part of our knowledge translation program, which targets health care professionals in clinical and community settings, provides annually updated standardized clinical practice guidelines to detect, treat and control hypertension.
-The annual update process includes development of the guidelines, dissemination (both printed and electronic) and evaluation.
+The biennial update process includes development of the guidelines, dissemination (both printed and electronic) and evaluation.

 The evidence-based Guidelines are developed through intense discussion of the clinical implications via a systematic review of the literature followed by critical appraisals of all the new clinical research and taking into account the assessment criteria in the AGREE II instrument.
 AGREE II stands for the Appraisal of Guidelines for Research & Evaluation (AGREE) Instrument which evaluates the process of practice guideline development and the quality of reporting.
 Read more about the process here.